LilianDK/llm-playground/README.md

 ```
 docker push YOURTAG/PROJECTNAME
 ```

+**Step 4: Enter your token on the left.
+You do not need a USER ID (because this is for other enterprise purposes).**

 ## 🚀 Deployment using R Studio <a name = "deployment3"></a>
 In the following we describe how you can "deploy" this application through R Studio.